Nanthagopal87/gcp-devsecops/maven-commands/faqs.md

-### 1. can we store maven plugins in GCP artifact maven repo

-# use -DoutputDirectory or -Ddest
+# 1. use -DoutputDirectory or -Ddest